162nd Rifle Division: Into Poland and Germany

 Prior to the start of the Vistula-Oder offensive 70th Army had been substantially reinforced and now contained nine rifle divisions organized in three corps.
 It was located in the Serock bridgehead with the 96th Rifle Corps deployed in a single echelon between Guty and Ciepielin along with one division of 47th Corps; the Corps' remaining two divisions were in second echelon.
 114th Rifle Corps was also in second echelon in the area northeast of Serock.
 The Army's task was to attack on a 3km-wide front in the direction of Nasielsk on the first day, outflank Modlin from the north and then drive west to help prevent the German Warsaw grouping from retreating behind the Vistula.
 The 114th Corps would remain in reserve in the initial phase.
-47th Corps' deeply-echeloned formation on the left flank was intended to facilitate exploitation following the breakthrough pf the defense.
+47th Corps' deeply-echeloned formation on the left flank was intended to facilitate exploitation following the breakthrough of the defense.

 2nd Belorussian Front began its offensive on the morning of January 14, 1945.
 On January 17 the 70th Army made a fighting advance of up to 14km against sagging resistance, forced the Wkra and began fighting for the eastern and southeastern outskirts of Modlin.
 The 114th Corps was now committed from behind the Army's right flank, although one of its divisions, as well as one from 47th Corps, remained in second echelon.
 The following day, after stubborn fighting, the Army secured both the town and fortress.
 The Front's objective was now to reach the mouth of the Vistula and the Baltic coast, thus cutting off the German forces in East Prussia.

 During the last week of January the Army seized a bridgehead over the lower Vistula between Fordon and Chełmno and was fighting to widen it while also blockading the German garrison of Toruń.
 The latter city was understood to contain 3,000 - 4,000 German troops and 47th Corps' 136th Rifle Division plus a regiment of the 71st Rifle Division was considered sufficient to contain it on this sector.
 In fact it contained 30,000 men and on the night of January 30/31 the garrison attempted to break out to the northwest.
 The 200th Rifle Division, which was in the Army's second echelon on the western bank of the Vistula about 15–20km west of Kulm, was immediately directed to intercept the escaping grouping and was soon joined by four other rifle divisions plus some of the armor of 1st Guards Tank Corps.
 During the following week nearly all the forces of 70th Army were involved in containing and eventually eliminating this breakout which was completed on February 8; only small groups succeeded in escaping to the west.